serversideup/spin-template-laravel-basic/README.md

 > This repo is experimental and currently under construction.
 Check back for more details later 👷‍♂️🚧🏗️

 ## Getting started
-To use this template, you have [Spin](https://serversideup.net/open-source/spin/docs) installed.
+To use this template, you must have [Spin](https://serversideup.net/open-source/spin/docs) installed.

 ```bash
 spin new laravel my-laravel-app